 Male Breast Reduction

+Dr. Jeffrey Kenkel performs male breast reduction for gynecomastia patients in Dallas and Frisco, Texas.
 Gynecomastia is a medical term that comes from the Greek words for "women-like breasts."
 Though this oddly named condition is rarely talked about, it's actually quite common.
 Gynecomastia affects an estimated 40 to 60 percent of men.
 It may affect only one breast or both.
 Though certain drugs and medical problems have been linked with male breast over development, there is no known cause in the vast majority of cases.

-Dr. Jeffrey Kenkel is a *Board-certified plastic surgeon specializing in cosmetic surgery.
+Dr. Jeffrey Kenkel is a board-certified plastic surgeon specializing in cosmetic surgery.
 He is Chairman of the Department of Plastic Surgery and Director of the Clinical Center for Cosmetic Laser Treatment at UT Southwestern Medical Center at Dallas.

 Am I a good candidate for the surgery?

 Surgery to correct gynecomastia can be performed on healthy, emotionally stable men of any age.
 The best candidates for surgery have firm, elastic skin that will reshape to the body's new contours.
 Surgery may be discouraged for obese men or for overweight men who have not first attempted to correct the problem with exercise or weight loss.
 Also, individuals who drink alcoholic beverages in excess or smoke marijuana are usually not considered good candidates for surgery.
 These drugs, along with anabolic steroids, may cause gynecomastia.
 Therefore, patients are first directed to stop the use of these drugs to see if the breast fullness will diminish before surgery is considered an option.

 The initial consultation with Dr. Kenkel is very important.
 He will need a complete medical history, so check your own records ahead of time and be ready to provide this information.